Die! Die! Die!: Form (2009–10)

 Form was released in July 2010 during a 13-date tour of New Zealand, then shows in Australia, UK, Europe, and USA followed.
 Wilson called it "dense sounding".

 It debuted at number 1 on New Zealand's independent charts and number 19 on the National Album charts.
 The New Zealand Herald gave it a 5/5 rating and called it "certainly their best lot of songs to date".
 Under The Radar judged it "one of the most exciting albums of the year."
 In 2011 Form received New Zealand Music Award nominations for Best Alternative Album and Best Producer, and a Taite Music Prize nomination.

 Die!
 Die!
 Die! had signed with a "re-emerging" Flying Nun Records in 2010, the year after founder Roger Shepherd (with help from others) regained control by buying the label from Warner Music.
 Form was only the second album on the newly independent label, and Die!
 Die!
 Die!'s only release on it.

 By the time these nominations were received, work had begun on Die!
 Die!
 Die!'s next album.
-Before their next release the band would abandon these early songs and sessions, record something almost entirely different, disband, lose another bassist, leave Flying Nun, and find a new manager.
+Before their next release the band abandoned these early songs and sessions, recorded something almost entirely different, disbanded, lost another bass guitarist, left Flying Nun, and found a new manager.

 Hiatus and Harmony (2010–2013)

 Recording sessions for the band's next album had begun before Form was even released.
 In April 2010 Wilson had said "we’ve pretty much got a whole good chunk of almost another album done", but nothing from these sessions was ever released.

 Harmony began to take shape in five days in May 2011 (during a European tour in support of Form), when Die!
 Die!
 Die! and producer Chris Townsend completed most of the recording at Black Box, a studio on a French farm.
 In this new setting, and with Townsend a new contributor, "they threw out most of what they'd planned to record and came up with a whole lot of new material."
 Two more days of recording happened in Auckland in July shortly before "the band disintegrated".

 Some of their last shows together were their first in China.
-After an "amazing...but really gruelling" tour Lachlan Anderson left the band and moved to Melbourne.
+After an "amazing...but really gruelling" tour, Anderson left the band and moved to Melbourne.
 Prain and Wilson also needed a break, which ended up lasting nine months.